wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/motility.md

 ## Expected input

 Motility data may be analyzed in the form of individual TIF images per frame (i.e., the TimePoint structure utilized by ImageXpress) or in the form of raw, uncompressed AVI video containers.
 See the [Data Organization](../../data_organization.md) page for more details.
+All experiments should include a single wavelength.

+### File structure: ImageXpress + Single Well

 In the case of individual TIF images per frame, the directory structure should look like this:

 ![Structure for individual TIF images](../../img/tif_structure.png)
 /// caption
 In this experiment, the plate directory (`20210819-p01-NJW_753`) has 10 TimePoint directories.
 TimePoint directories have a single TIF image for each well.
 ///

+In [Instrument Settings](../instrument_settings.md), choose ImageXpress + Single Well as the File Structure.
+Motility has not been tested with a Multi Well or Multi Site ImageXpress format.

+### File structure: AVI

 In the case of AVIs, the directory structure should look like this: